xtendui/xtendui/src/gatsby/markdown/hidden/tests/toggle.md

 ## Hash

-Test initial activation with hash in location.
+Test no hash must not add hash initial activation.

-Test initial targets bug that doesn't deactivate initial `on`.
+Test initial activation with hash in location must remove initial `on` in targets.

 Test hash activation.